pablo1793/mp1-author_website/README.md

 Using the W3C Markup Validator:

-- Landing page first check reveals an error in the navbar code.
+- <b>Landing page</b> first check reveals an error in the navbar code.
 A div closing tag is missing.
 After fixing and upon second validation, <i>no errors or warnings to show</i>.
-- News page first check reveals same navbar error and a misplaced paragraph closing tag.
+- <b>News page</b> first check reveals same navbar error and a misplaced paragraph closing tag.
 Fixed navbar issue on all remaining HTML files, and moved closing paragraph tag.
+Upon second validation the paragraph error persists.
+Next, I removed the paragraph tags completely so the text simply sits within its parent div.
+Upon third validation, <i>no errors or warnings to show</i>.
+- Before validating <b>Library page</b> I removed the paragraph tags from the rest of texts throughout the website.